 - Immediate finance charges.
 Unlike purchases, most cash advances immediately start racking up interest.
 Many banks charge higher APRs for cash advances than for purchases.

 - Network access fee.
 Your bank and the ATM network could each charge you a service fee of a few dollars for handling your cash advance.

 - Teller processing fee.
 If you make your cash advance request from a live person at a bank or at a travel services agency, you can expect to pay an even higher service charge.

 You can also get cash from your credit card by using convenience checks.
 Most of us use these to take advantage of balance transfer offers when we want to pay off a debt that's not linked to a major online bill payment service.
-Convenience checks often carry their own fees of up to 5 percent of face value.
+Convenience checks often carry their own fees of up to 5% of face value.

-One final -- but not necessarily recommended -- method to get cash from your credit card involves reloading prepaid debit cards at particular retail locations.
+One final – but not necessarily recommended – method to get cash from your credit card involves reloading prepaid debit cards at particular retail locations.
 However, merchants can dictate whether they process this kind of transaction as a cash advance.
 If you find one that doesn't, you can pay a flat fee for the reload card, then withdraw the cash from a participating ATM.
 Due to the potential for fraud, many merchants decline to sell prepaid card reload packs to customers using anything other than ATM cards or cash.

 Used sparingly, this can be an inexpensive way to tap some cash from a credit card without paying hefty fees.
-Some cards may charge various fees for activation or usage.
-So be sure you fully understand the fees attached to the prepaid card.
+Some cards may charge various fees for activation or usage, so be sure you fully understand the fees attached to the prepaid card.

 Can you get cash back with a credit card without a PIN?